Alluxio/alluxio/docs/Deploy-Module.md

 8. You can monitor instance running state through [AWS web console](https://console.aws.amazon.com).

 ## After Cluster Set Up
-1. When command `./start xx xx` succeeds, a purple line in the output tells you the IP of TachyonMaster, say, it's IP, then visit `http://{IP}:19999` in your browser, you should see Tachyon's web UI
+1. When command `./start <number of machines> aws` succeeds, a purple line in the output tells you the IP of TachyonMaster, say, it's IP, then visit `http://{IP}:19999` in your browser, you should see Tachyon's web UI
 2. Visit `http://{IP}:50070` in your browser, you should see Hadoop's web UI!
 3. `vagrant ssh TachyonMaster`, and you should have entered TachyonMaster node, all software is installed under root directory, e.x.
 Tachyon is installed in `/tachyon`, Hadoop is installed in `/hadoop`
 4. `/tachyon/bin/tachyon runTests` to run some tests against Tachyon